aki-null/SpatialSorting/README.md

 For example, it incurs a significant performance penalty when branching to implement 3D point culling.

-We can pass a Spatially sorted list of 3D points to the shader to have nearby points scheduled in the same warp, resulting in a higher chance of all threads taking the same branch.
+We can pass a spatially sorted list of 3D points to the shader to have nearby points scheduled in the same warp, resulting in a higher chance of all threads taking the same branch.